-In his foreword to the report, United Nations chief Antonio Guterres says that we are “way off track” to meet either the 1.5°C or 2°C target within the Paris Agreement.
+In his foreword to the report, United Nations Secretary-General Antonio Guterres states that we are “way off track” to meet either the 1.5°C or 2°C target outlined in the Paris Agreement.
 He refers to the global commitment to keep global average temperatures well below 2 degrees Celsius above pre-industrial levels.

 Physical signs of climate change.